cleung-2/dabp_final/README.md

 *To check the results of our project, the main notebook to examine is the **'OptimizationCode.ipynb'**.
 How all other notebooks and files are connected are explained below.*

+## Replication Instructions
+To reproduce the optimization results, run the 'OptimizationCode.ipynb' file.
+This contains the main and final results of the project.

+To reproduce project starting with cleaned data. first run 'LinearRegression.ipynb' followed by 'OptimizationCode.ipynb'.
+Keep in mind that the results of the regression inform the optimization model.
+There is a copy of the results already saved in the repository, so the file saving line in the regression notebook is commented out.

+To reproduce the project starting with raw data, you must run the preprocessing notebooks before running any of the modeling notebooks.
+For preprocessing, run 'WebScrapingCode.ipynb', 'Census-ADI.ipynb', and 'DatasetCreation.ipynb' in that order.
+You will then have the cleaned datasets.
+Versions of the cleaned datasets are contained in our data folder.
+After preprocessing is completed, you can run the 'LinearRegression.ipynb' and 'OptimizationCode.ipynb'.

 ## Main Files
 **OptimizationCode.ipynb**